kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

   Deploy it into your Kubernetes cluster and confirm that it's running with `kubectl logs ...`

-  In future exercises, this application will be referred to as "Main application".
-We will revisit some exercise applications during the course.
+  You will keep building this application in the future exercises.
+This application will be called "Log output".

 </exercise>